 Celebrating our 95th anniversary

-2018 will see the Solent Sunbeam class celebrate 95 years on the water with a weekend of back to back races at Itchenor Sailing Club on 26-27 May and an anniversary party on Sunday 27 May.
+2018 saw the Solent Sunbeam class celebrate 95 years on the water with a weekend of back to back races at Itchenor Sailing Club and an anniversary party in May.

 This pretty, classic, three-man keelboat which was designed by Alfred Westmacott in 1923 has been continuously sailing in the Solent for 95 years and has its base at Itchenor Sailing Club.
 The very first Sunbeam – Dainty, No. 1 – is still actively raced today as are several boats that were built in the early 1920’s.